- How do we collect your data?

 Your Say collects your data so that we can:

-- Use your responses to surveys to provide our clients, (if we start offering this service, currently we are not trading any services), with information about public opinion in aggregate (i.e. anonymous), to form part of their market research.
+- Use your responses to surveys to provide our clients, (if we start offering this service, currently we are not trading any services), with information about public opinion anonymously, to form part of their market research.

-- We use survey responses to write interesting articles that may be published on our blog, social media accounts or included in news articles on third party news organisations.
+- We use survey responses to write interesting articles that may be published on our blog, social media accounts or included in news articles by third party news organisations.
+Again, any information is shared anonymously.

 - We use your survey responses to improve our research tools and methods, which helps us ensure that we are giving you and our clients the best possible experience